wrenoud/nos-fpm/markdown/chapter_7.md

 10. Next click, 4: Conflicts

-11. In the Conflicts window select > tag Import, then navigate to the following directory within the survey data directory structure: AHB_HXXXXX\Reference and select the file named “BDB_ConflictRules.crfx.”
+11. In the Conflicts window select &gt; tag Import, then navigate to the following directory within the survey data directory structure: AHB_HXXXXX\Reference and select the file named “BDB_ConflictRules.crfx.”

 Figure 4: Combined Grid, 4

 12.

 Once one has selected the conflict rules to apply, the “OK” button will become active.
 Click the “OK” button to execute the combined grid process